tc39/notes/es7/2016-09/sept-27.md

 MM: I think it's important to note that we have a "yes" for the ability for Proxies to be undetectable

-SB: This proposal, with respect to Proxies, is indistinguishable from current behavior
+SBI: This proposal, with respect to Proxies, is indistinguishable from current behavior

 YK: if possible to demonstrate that a proxy can evade, then we need to be aware of that